The Ceramic network released ComposeDB last week, an essential part of its tooling that enables developers to build on the network much more easily.

 A seven-year grind

-The pair decided to go their own way and in 2018, and launched 3Box with the intention of building their own service.
+The trio decided to go their own way and in 2018, and launched 3Box with the intention of building their own service.
 They started with a software development kit (SDK) which was widely adopted by 1,000 applications including MetaMask, Zerion and Rarible.

 Yet Zuckerman said he felt the technology wasn’t working.
 “We were spending a lot of time just trying to find ways to scale and fighting fires."
 Instead, the founders had to go deeper down the technology stack to really build what they needed.